baldurbjarnason/this-is-not-a-book/What_does_the_reader_want.md

 like what is familiar, what can be understood easily and doesn’t scare them.
 It’s worth saying that a position of conservativism here isn’t *necessarily* a bad thing.
-Industries have been around a lot longer than you and I based on entirely that foundation - not rocking the boat is a safe, steady path.
+Industries have been around a lot longer than you and I based on entirely that foundation—not rocking the boat is a safe, steady path.
 But, if we’re going to extend the metaphor, the water is getting choppy, and there are big fish out there just waiting to be caught.

 Readers do like what is familiar.
-They like to be told a story - a little while after her death, a Susan Sontag essay addressed this point[^1]; she remarks that ‘*A novel is not a set of proposals, or a list, or a collection of agendas, or an (open-ended, revisable) itinerary.
-It is the journey itself – made, experienced and completed*’[^2].
+They like to be told a story—a little while after her death, a Susan Sontag essay addressed this point[^1]; she remarks that ‘*A novel is not a set of proposals, or a list, or a collection of agendas, or an (open-ended, revisable) itinerary.
+It is the journey itself—made, experienced and completed*’[^2].
 However, as the title of this book suggests, digital stories are not *necessarily* novels, and that’s a critical distinction.
 If we persist in thinking of them as a novelistic form, in creating them